allenchng/InsightWriting/ThinkingLikeADS.md

 [TreeFall NYC](https://platform.insightdata.com/projects/treefall-nyc) by [Brianne Hendrickson-Smith](https://www.linkedin.com/in/briannekhsmith/)

-- **Commentary**: This project focused on identifying which trees in New York City were most likely to have a tree branch fall.
+- **Commentary**: New York City often has to be reactive to customer complaints, deploying public services after an event has happened.
+This project focused on helping the NYC Parks department get ahead of identifying which trees in New York City were most likely to have a tree branch fall.
 The final solution integrated data from 311 citizen requests, the New York street tree census, and land cover databases.
-These three sources of data provided additional signal on which trees had the highest probabilities to have a large branch fall and .
+These three sources of data provided additional signal on which trees had the highest probabilities to have a large branch fall and in.

 ## Give your users actionable insight